Building a Hybrid Electric Alubat OVNI 430

 Below are the planned specs of our new boat that relate to the hybrid electric propulsion system and energy management:

-• Expect ~75 W of regeneration when sailing at 5.5 kt, 200 W at 7 kn, 350 W at 8 kn, etc. (Update: we now have measurements, it’s even slightly higher than that)
+Expect ~75 W of regeneration when sailing at 5.5 kt, 200 W at 7 kn, 350 W at 8 kn, etc. (Update: we now have measurements, it’s even slightly higher than that; Update 2: after a bit of long term practical experience, things are looking less bright)

 Capabilities